leonjza/frida-boot/course/2-chapter-2/sleep.md

 ?> We add the `-D` flag to check the dynamic symbols that will be available at runtime when using `libc`.
 By default, `nm` will read the `.symtab` section, which is usually stripped.

 Neat, a weak symbol (`W` flag) to `sleep` at `0xcad60`.
-Unfortuantely that is not the value we will use for `s` when invoking `new NativePointer()` as the value is the relative address to the code in libc.
-Thanks to ASLR, this will be different everytime the program runs.
+Unfortunately that is not the value we will use for `s` when invoking `new NativePointer()` as the value is the relative address to the code in libc.
+Thanks to ASLR, this will be different everytime our program runs.
 Don't worry about it though, we can resolve these at runtime.

 Let's verify that we got the address of `0xcad60` right using `gdb` quickly: